-How to File a Claim
+How to File a Claim Table

-Information on how and when to file a claim for each of the benefit programs is provided in the chart below.
-If you need additional information, please contact Mercer Marketplace at 1-855-237-6421 or at https://auth.mercer.com/PEAR23/login.
+Information on how and when to file a claim for each of the benefit programs is provided in the table below.
+If you need additional information, please contact Aptia365 at 1-855-237-6421.